eavatar/eavatar-me/docs/source/intro.rst

 A task is a unit of work that performs one action only.
 Related tasks are grouped as a job for complicated workflow.
 Incidentally, a job is the unit for submission and is described by a script.
-The scripts are nothing but restrictive Python codes.
-Compared to regular Python codes, a script do not support following features, just to name a few:
+The scripts are nothing but restrictive Python code.
+Compared to regular Python code, a script do not support following features, just to name a few:

 #.
 No import statement